State of Health in Baltimore: White Paper 2017

 Key activities include:

-- A public education campaign, “DontDie.org”, that teaches citizens about addiction being a chronic disease and encourages individuals to seek treatment.
+- A public education campaign, “DontDie.org”, teaches citizens about addiction as a chronic disease and encourages individuals to seek treatment.

 - Educational programs for doctors and providers of all specialties about the careful prescribing of opioid medications and the need for training in anti-overdose medication naloxone.